BossLOL0/a-game/README.md

-# a-game
+# windows-setup
-hey my first time codeing so i did my best

-what help meeeee you ready you better save your friend!
+hey i made a fun windows setup hope you like it :v well i did this by my self so i worked hard on it  well here you go!